JeyRunner/malin-lang/README.md

 This is a compiler for the experimental `malin` programming language.

 ### The Language
-Malin is inspired by c++ and rust and compiles to bytecode.
+Malin is inspired by c++ and rust and compiles to bytecode via llvm.
 It has no garbage collection.
 Here are some examples:
 ```c++
 func main(): i32 {